OpenMDAO/POEMs/POEM_046.md

 Although value-consistency is in theory a requirement for serial variables in practice it will be far too expensive to enforce this.
 Hence it will be assumed, but not enforced.

-## Connections between serial and distributed variables
+# Connections between serial and distributed variables

 In general there are multiple ways to handle data connections when working with multiple processors.

-Serial or distributed labels are a property of the variables, which are themselves attached to components.
+Serial/distributed labels are a property of the variables, which are themselves attached to components.
 However, the transfer of data from one component to another is governed by `connect` and `promotes` methods at the group level.
 When working with multiple processors, you have to consider not just which two variables are connected but also what processor the data is coming from.